OpenRefine is seeking a new member for its Advisory Committee (unpaid position).

 How to respond

-Please nominate yourself or other members of the community by contacting email@example.com.
-The current advisory committee will engage a conversation with the nominees and select one or more new members.
-New members will be announced on our blog and mailing list.
+To respond to this opportunity, send your application (CV and short motivation statement) to email@example.com.
+The current advisory committee will engage in a conversation with the nominees and select one or more new members.
+New members will be announced on our blog and forum.